worldbank/GEEST/README.md

 ![image](https://github.com/Pegasys-Resilience/WBGIT/assets/145646474/7234b8ac-99a6-4668-8867-a0f4b29efb6a)

-9. The provider settings pop up window should now appear as seen in the image below.
+9. The provider settings pop-up window should now appear as seen in the image below.

 10. Past the API key that has been copied to the clipboard into the API Key field and press "OK".

 ![image](https://github.com/Pegasys-Resilience/WBGIT/assets/145646474/6cdf18f4-5908-46ef-a6c7-f36fb3d07048)

 **N.B.** Additional credits can be requested on the ORS site by applying for the collaborative plan as described [here](https://openrouteservice.org/plans/).
-You will have to provide a brief motivation, however, if your application is in a humanitarian, academic, governmental, or non-for-profit organization, you should be eligible for the collaborative plan.
+You will have to provide a brief motivation, however, if your application is in a humanitarian, academic, governmental, or not-for-profit organization, you should be eligible for the collaborative plan.

 This email address can also be used for further assistance: